MicrosoftDocs/Viva/Viva/solutions/viva-onboarding-changing-roles.md

 ### Viva Learning

 Learning is one of the most important aspects of onboarding new employees.
 Using Viva Learning can help provide new employees with targeted training wherever they are.
-You can provide your own learning materials, such as learning about your organization’s culture, learning skills they need to be successful in their jobs, and more.
+You can provide your own learning materials, such as learning about your organization’s culture and processes, building skills, and more.

 ![Image of Learning app in Teams](../media/learning.png)